Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 Pass the `origin key` to your front end.
 You might use this origin key to be able to render Component.

-> Note: The First 2 steps are optional if origin key and payment methods have been already cached by the merchant server.
+> Note: The first 2 steps are optional if origin key and payment methods have been already cached by the merchant server.

 ## Step N: Cancel or refund